Addiction can be intolerable, but it is about pain. Recovery is possible.

 What kind of addictions are there?

 This repetitive cycle can be extremely difficult to break.
-In simple terms, with a habit, a person has control of their choices, but with an addiction, they are no longer in control.
+In simple terms, with a habit, you have control of your choices, but with addiction, you are no longer in control.

 How do you know if someone is addicted?

 - Unable to limit the activity or use of a substance

 - Intense cravings to use the substance or activity

-- Increased tolerance with escalating use of the activity or substance
+- Increased tolerance with escalating use

 - Withdraw attempts from drug or activity can cause physical symptoms

-- Risk taking in order to use the substance or activity
+- Risk taking in order to use

 - Repeated relapses

-The substance or activity may initially be a way to cope with and escape the pain of these or other difficulties.
-As a result, this can escalate into addiction and become a problem in itself.
+The substance or activity may initially be a way to cope with the pain of these or other difficulties.
+As a result of compulsive use, this escalates into dependency which becomes a problem in itself.

 Feelings can be safely explored in therapy

 In these cases, a visit to their G.P. to discuss safe detoxification is essential.
-Combining a medical detox with on-going counselling helps an individual to take back control of their lives.
+In addition, combining medical detox with on-going counselling helps a client take back control of their lives.

-Feel free to give me a ring for a chat or use my contact form.
-We can discuss how addiction counselling can provide support through this difficult time.
-Therapy can help you to learn to manage and cope with your life in a healthy way.
+Feel free to give me a ring for a chat.
+Or you can use my contact form.
+We can discuss how counselling can provide you with support.

 You can find my counselling practice in Stratford-upon-Avon or Leamington Spa.